Cacodemon503/census/README.md

 * Input the name of CSV-file, it will appear and save in the program directory

 ### IMPORTANT NOTE
 Sometimes you may recieve an error in fork mode.
-It happens because current link autoconfig make URL following rule: user/repo, but it might be also repo/repo.
+It happens because current link autoconfig make URL by the following rule: `user/repo`, but some forks may work under the rule: `repo/repo`.
 So just use manual configure mode for now.
 It will be fixed soon

 You can also manually surf through GitHub API and create your own links accodrind to the following structure: `/repos/:owner/:repo/forks` and `/repos/:owner/:repo/contributors`